ttencate/aoc2017/04_awk/README.md

 course awk provides: associative arrays are created and addressed using square brackets, `my_array[key]`.

+---

+For part two, the trick is to sort the letters of each word before using it as the associative array index.
+POSIX awk does not have a sort function, so I'll just write my own bubble sort.
+In-line, because POSIX awk does not have user-defined functions either.
+It's worth noting here that arrays are 1-based.

 In short, I found ack to be a surprisingly practical language to work with, far more similar to C than I'd expected, and also more powerful than the alternatives I'd been using so far.
 A good tool to have in my toolbox!